-- Entrainment: The previously completed desktop entrainment study has been updated based on stakeholder comments received since the filing of the Pre-Application Document.
-It will be provided directly to Aquatic Resources RC members and discussed during the spring 2023.
-A meeting has been scheduled with the Aquatics Resource Committee on April 6, 2023 to discuss the study results.
+- Entrainment: The updated desktop entrainment study report was provided to Aquatic Resources RC members and discussed at an Entrainment Consultation Meeting held with the Aquatic Resources RC on April 6, 2023.
+The outcome of this meeting was to update the entrainment analysis to include additional factors such as historical operations data, influence of operations with the addition of solar usage, pumping periods (2, 4, 6, 8, 10, and 12 hours), time period (day versus night), lake levels, and water temperature.
 The final report will be provided to the RC members during the fourth quarter of 2023. - Desktop Studies on Pelagic and Littoral Habitat Effects: This effort will use results of the CFD and CHEOPS modeling from the Water Resources Study.
 CFD modeling results will be used to qualitatively evaluate potential effects to Lake Jocassee stratification, dissolved oxygen, and temperatures throughout the water column.
 CHEOPS modeling results will be used to assess potential effects within the littoral zone with a focus on lake level fluctuation effects.
+See Section 4.0 for an update on the CFD and CHEOPS modeling. - Mussel Surveys and Stream Habitat Quality Surveys: Fieldwork for the surveys will begin in July 2023 to evaluate construction of the Bad Creek II Complex.
+In accordance with the approved study plan, stream habitat assessments for streams in potential upland spoil locations will be completed with the U.S. Environmental Protection Agency Rapid Bioassessment Protocol (USEPA RBP) Stream Habitat Assessment data form.
+The North Carolina Stream Assessment Method (NCSAM) will also be completed to provide additional information regarding stream quality and function.
+Duke Energy is currently consulting with the South Carolina Department of Natural Resources (SCDNR; calls held on May 24 and June 21, 2023) regarding stream surveys for waters crossed by the potential temporary access road described in Section 3.0 and the spoil disposal areas.

-Mussel Surveys and Stream Habitat Quality Surveys: Fieldwork for the surveys will begin in July 2023 to evaluate construction of the Bad Creek II Complex.
+The study is proceeding in accordance with the approved study plan.
+The methodology for stream habitat and biological assessments for streams crossed by the temporary access road and spoil areas is currently under development in consultation with the SCDNR.

-5.0 VISUAL RESOURCES STUDY
+6.0 VISUAL RESOURCES STUDY

-Preliminary work has begun to develop the existing landscape description and to build the viewshed model that will be used for the Seen Area Analysis.
-As communicated during the Joint RC meeting in February 2023, Duke Energy plans to work with Recreation & Visual Resources RC members during the summer of 2023 to identify Key Views.
+The viewshed model has been developed.
+Duke Energy has scheduled a July meeting with the Recreational Resources RC to identify potential Key Views.
 Photographs will be taken from the Key Views in November 2023 during leaf-off conditions.